Aman07R/academic-performance-prediction/README.md

 Linear Regression performed best overall, with the highest R² score and the lowest RMSE.

-Key Findings
+## Key Findings
-Attendance was one of the strongest predictors of exam scores.
+• Attendance was one of the strongest predictors of exam scores.
-Hours studied had a positive relationship with academic performance.
+• Hours studied had a positive relationship with academic performance.
-Previous scores were also highly useful for prediction.
+• Previous scores were also highly useful for prediction.
-Lifestyle factors had a smaller effect compared to academic factors.
+• Lifestyle factors had a smaller effect compared to academic factors.

-Files
-File	Description
+## File	Description
 Final_code.py	Main project code StudentPerformanceFactors (1).csv	Original dataset cleaned_data.csv	Cleaned dataset